Cost vs. Value in a Design–Build Remodel

 “What’s this going to cost?”

 This is one of the very first questions clients ask as they begin planning their home remodel.
-No matter how small or large the budget, ‘getting what we’re paying for’ is a core consideration for anyone embarking on a remodeling or new home project.
-In Design Build, ‘getting the biggest bang for the buck’ is the primary goal.
-The lowering of costs is a focus in Design Build: but what is equally important is the value gained by the long-term return on the client’s investment.
+No matter how small or large the budget, “getting what we’re paying for” is a core consideration for anyone embarking on a remodeling or new home project.
+In design–build, “getting the biggest bang for the buck” is the primary goal.
+What is equally important, however, is the value gained by the long-term return on the client’s investment.

 This value can be attained by the use of value engineering, which uses conceptual design techniques, budgeting, and creative methods to achieve the client’s design goals within the budget constraints.
-With Design Build value engineering, the design-to-budget process allocates more funds toward the client’s top priorities, while items that clients are willing to compromise on are given less money.
-In this manner, the budget is balanced between the client’s goals and desires, and the results are of the highest quality that can be attained within the budget.
+With design–build value engineering, the design-to-budget process allocates more funds toward the client’s top priorities, while items that clients are willing to compromise on are given less money.
+In this manner, the budget fulfills the client’s desires and delivers the highest quality results obtainable within the budget.

 The Difference Between Traditional Bids and Design-Build Fixed Price

 With the traditional design-bid-build process, a contractor submits an estimate of costs to the client.
 He may be bidding for the project against two or three other contractors.
-To bring the estimate in with a lower competitive price, he may decide to cut costs so his bid is awarded the contract.
-Cost-cutting measures might include using lower-paid, less-inexperienced labor or sub-contractors, or selecting lesser-quality or inferior building materials and fixtures.
-The short-term ‘savings’ gained by this manner of cost-cutting often creates problems during the construction phase or after the project is completed.
-When these problems occur, fixing them often costs much more than it would have to pay for quality materials and professional workmanship from the start.
+To submit an estimate with a competitive price, he may decide to cut costs so his bid is awarded the contract.
+Cost-cutting measures might include using lower-paid, less-experienced labor or sub-contractors, or selecting lesser-quality or inferior building materials and fixtures.
+The short-term “savings” gained by this manner of cost-cutting often create problems during the construction phase or after the project is completed.
+When these problems occur, fixing them often costs much more than it would have cost to invest in quality materials and professional workmanship from the start.
 Value engineering helps prevent unnecessary complications in the later phases of the project.

 In the design-build process, the highest value for the budget is achieved through thoughtful design concepts, the wise choice of materials, and the application of efficient methods.
-The design-build firm applies value engineering from the very beginning of the Design Phase.
+The design-build firm applies value engineering from the very beginning of the design phase.
 This is the time, early in the process, for the client to work with the design-build firm to reassess priorities, adjust or compromise on selections, and decide where best to allocate budget for the highest value.
-Basically, value engineering method requires a thorough understanding of client needs and desires and then incorporating as many client priorities as possible into the scope of work while keeping within the budget.
+Basically, value engineering requires a thorough understanding of client needs and desires in order to incorporate as many client priorities as possible into the scope of work while keeping within the budget.